Uniswap/docs/docs/V3/concepts/introduction/what-is-uniswap.md

 title: What Is Uniswap
 ---

+## Protocol, Interface, Labs

+To begin, we should make clear the distinctions between the different areas of "Uniswap", some of which may confuse new users.

+* **Uniswap Labs**: The company which developed the Uniswap protocol, along with the web interface.
+* **The Uniswap Protocol**: A suite of persistent, non-upgradable smart contracts that together create an automated market maker, a protocol that facilitates peer-to-peer market making and swapping of ERC-20 tokens on the Ethereum blockchain.
+* **The Uniswap Interface**: A web interface that allows for easy interaction with the Uniswap protocol.
+The interface is only one of many ways one may interact with the Uniswap protocol.
+* **Uniswap Governance**: A democratic governance system for governing the Uniswap Protocol.

+The following is a brief overview of the *Uniswap protocol*

 The Uniswap protocol is a peer-to-peer system designed for exchanging cryptocurrencies [(**ERC-20 Tokens**)](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) on the [**Ethereum**](https://ethereum.org/) blockchain.
 The protocol is implemented as a set of persistent, non-upgradable smart contracts democratically governed by [**Uniswap Governance**](https://gov.uniswap.org/).

 The Uniswap protocol is built to prioritize censorship resistance, security, self-custody and to function without any trusted intermediaries who may seek to collect fees or selectively restrict access.